doristori123/blog-theme/_posts/2021-03-05-how-banks-create-money.md

 ---
-title:  "How banks create money"
+title:  "How Banks Create Money"
 header:
   og_image: /assets/img/bank_run.png
 excerpt: "A very common view on banking can be summarized by the following statement: Banks accept deposits from savers and then loan those deposits out to borrowers.
 This is a fundamental misunderstanding of how banking really works."